rcoan/capital-gain-taxes/README.md

 ## About the project
 This project is the suggested exercise for Nubank's hiring process.

-The goal is to calculate how much tax should be paid based on the profit or losses of stock  market investment.
+The goal is to calculate how much tax should be paid based on the profit or losses of the stock market investment.

 There are several rules to decide if the operation should be taxed or not.
 Those rules are:
 - No tax should be paid if the operation is a purchase.
-- No tax should be paid if the stocks were sold with no profit (The price of each unit is equal or less than the weighted average price of purchase)
+- No tax should be paid if the stocks were sold with no profit (The price of each unit is equal to or less than the weighted average price of purchase)
 - No tax should be paid if the operation generates no profit after deducting losses.
 - No tax should be paid if the total amount of the operation falls below $20,000.00

 Also, there are some rules to the overall transactions process:
 - To determine the profit or loss you should use the weighted-average price of purchases as a base when selling.
-- If a sell operation result in loss, the loss should be deducted from future profit.
+- If a sell operation results in loss, the loss should be deducted from future profit.
 - The tax is 20% of the profits.
 - There will never be an operation selling more stocks that were bought.

-The input expected is a JSON with an array of hashs with the following pattern e.g.
+The input expected is a JSON with an array of hashes with the following pattern e.g.
 ```json
 [